Γ

 • What is comfrey and why is it so effective?

-• Scientific evidence: How effective is comfrey ointment really?
+• Scientific Evidence: How effective is comfrey ointment really?

-• Safety and Pyrrolizidine Alkaloids: What You Need to Know
+• Safety and Pyrrolizidine Alkaloids: What you need to know

-• Comfrey as a home remedy: traditional wisdom meets modern science
+• Comfrey as a home remedy: Traditional wisdom meets modern science

 • Quality control and shelf life of your homemade comfrey ointment

-• Naturally relieve comfrey: Professional application tips
+• Naturally soothe with comfrey: Professional application tips

 • Sustainability and environmental aspects of DIY